 **KnowBC Online – (New!
-Remote use) – As of April 2020 everyone has access to KnowBC.com whether they are inside the library or not.
-This valuable online resource for history and information regarding British Columbia. features a number of books that cover a variety of topics including Indigenous history, marine life, natural history, British Columbia’s role in World War I, and much more.
-(See more below!)
+Remote use) – As of April 2020 everyone has temporary access to KnowBC.com whether they are inside the library or not.
+This valuable online resource for history and information regarding British Columbia features a number of books that cover a variety of topics including Indigenous history, marine life, natural history, British Columbia’s role in World War I, and much more.
+Includes: Encyclopedia of British Columbia and more.

 **NoveList Plus [EBSCO] – Looking for a good novel?
 Want to find book reviews?
 Desperate to find other authors that are similar to your favourite?
 Check out this database of fiction books and authors, recommended reading lists, book discussion ideas and book reviews for all ages.

 **NoveList K-8 – For Kids!
 Looking for a book in a series?
 An author who writes books similar to those by your favourite author?
 Or are you just looking for a book on a particular topic?
 Find the ones that interest you by author, title, series or subject.